Brusinz/ra1nsn0w/README.md

 make install

-if wikiproxy can't be reaced you can try to save the bundle of you IPSW using inferius
+if theiphonewiki can't be reaced you can try to save the bundle of you IPSW using inferius

 and add them to localhost using docker